Travel back in time

 Jump back in time at the Rock of Dunamase, a half hour spin away from Durrow.
 An imposing and magnificent example of the remains of a Celtic fortification, you’ll get spectacular views of the surrounding countryside at this limestone outcrop.
 Get the kids’ imaginations going with talk of the warriors who fought throughout the centuries, from the early Christians to the Vikings and Normans, before it was finally destroyed in the Cromwellian invasion in 1650.
 That’s a whole lot of history for one visit.

-Get out on the water on a narrowboat and continue your journey to Vicarstown on a Barrowline Cruiser.
-Experience the full extent of the Grand Canal and the River Barrow with no previous sailing experience necessary - the cruisers are simple to operate whether you choose to hire a larger wide beam barge or a narrowboat.
+Make it a family holiday they'll never forget and get out on the water with a narrowboat rental from Barrowline Cruiser.
+Journey to Vicarstown and experience the full extent of the Grand Canal and the River Barrow with no previous sailing experience necessary - the cruisers are simple to operate whether you choose to hire a larger wide beam barge or a narrowboat.

 Combining traditional charm and modern-day convenience, the galleys on board are fully equipped with sinks, fridges, ovens and hobs and even running water.
 There’s a toilet, shower, central heating, separate cabins and a first aid kit to ensure a comfortable and safe adventure.
 Relax and enjoy the passing countryside as the waters gently guide you along the way.